csiro-data-school/sql-intro/_episodes/05-calc.md

 > ## Selecting Major Site Identifiers
 >
-> The site identifiers in the `Visited` table have two parts
+> The site identifiers in the `Visit` table have two parts
 > separated by a '-':
 >
 > ~~~
-> SELECT DISTINCT site FROM Visited;
+> SELECT DISTINCT site FROM Visit;
 > ~~~
 > {: .sql}
 >